 Digital epidemiology, a new subfield of epidemiology, leverages data generated outside the public health system to study patterns of disease and health dynamics in populations.
 The Google Flu Trends (GFT) tracking system was one of the earliest examples of digital epidemiology.
 In 2007, researchers found that counting the searches people made for flu-related terms could accurately estimate the number of flu cases.
 This apparent success made headlines, and many researchers became excited about the possibilities of big data.
 However, GFT did not live up to expectations and was abandoned in 2015.

 What went wrong?
 After all, GFT used millions of digital traces from online queries for terms related to influenza to predict flu activity.
-Despite initial success, in the 2011–2012 flu season, Google’s data scientists found that GFT was not a substitute for the more traditional surveillance reports of three-week old counts collected by the Centers for Disease Control (CDC) from laboratories across the United States.
+Despite initial success, in the 2011–2012 flu season, Google’s data scientists found that GFT was not a substitute for the more traditional surveillance reports of three-week-old counts collected by the US Centers for Disease Control and Prevention (CDC) from laboratories across the country.
 In comparison, GFT overestimated the CDC numbers for 100 out of 108 weeks.
 Week after week, GFT came in too high for the cases of influenza, even though it was based on big data:

-From weeks 412 to 519 in this plot, GFT (solid line) over estimated the actual CDC reports (dashed line) 100 times.
-Also plotted here are predictions from a model based on 3-week old CDC data and seasonal trends (dotted line), which follows the actuals more closely than GFT.
+From weeks 412 to 519 in this plot, GFT (solid line) overestimated the actual CDC reports (dashed line) 100 times.
+Also plotted here are predictions from a model based on three-week-old CDC data and seasonal trends (dotted line), which follows the actuals more closely than GFT.